 In October 2021, the Company entered into a financing agreement with First Insurance Funding in order to fund a portion of its insurance policies.
-The amount financed is \$.4 million, which incurs interest at an annual rate of 4.17%.
-The Company is required to make monthly payments of \$45,000 from November 2021 through July 2022.
-The outstanding balance as of June 30, 2022 was \$0.1 million.
+The amount financed was \$0.4 million and incurred interest at a rate of 4.17%.
+The Company was required to make monthly payments of \$45,000 from November 2021 through July 2022.
+There wasno outstanding balance as of September 30, 2022.

-In October 2020, the Company entered into a finance agreement with First Insurance Funding in order to fund a portion of its insurance policies.
-The amount financed was \$0.7 million and incurred interest at a rate of 3.60%.
-The Company was required to make monthly payments of \$63,000 from November 2020 through July 2021.
-There wasno outstanding balance as of June 30, 2022.
+In November 2022, the Company entered into a finance agreement with First Insurance Funding in order to fund a portion of its insurance policies for the upcoming policy year.
+The amount financed was \$0.2 million and incurred interest at a rate of 6.32%.
+The Company is required to make monthly payments of \$27,900 from November 2022 through July 2023.